wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

 ##### 33 Drawing off water from streams supplying waterworks

-*   Every person who, without lawful authority, does any act whether previously authorised in that behalf or not, whereby the waters of any river or stream, being a part of any waterworks under this Part, are drawn off or diminished in quantity, and does not immediately on receiving notice in writing in that behalf from the Board restore the river or stream to the state in which it was in all respects before that act, commits an offence and is liable on summary conviction to a fine not exceeding $200 for every day during which the offence has continued; and the Board may, if it thinks fit, itself restore the river or stream to the said former state, and may recover from that person all the expenses incurred by so doing.
+*   Every person who, without lawful authority, does any act whether previously authorised in that behalf or not, whereby the waters of any river or stream, being a part of any waterworks under this Part, are drawn off or diminished in quantity, and does not immediately on receiving notice in writing in that behalf from the Board restore the river or stream to the state in which it was in all respects before that act, commits an offence and is liable on conviction to a fine not exceeding $200 for every day during which the offence has continued; and the Board may, if it thinks fit, itself restore the river or stream to the said former state, and may recover from that person all the expenses incurred by so doing.

+    Section 33: amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 34 Offences with respect to waterworks

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $200 who does any of the following things:
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $200 who does any of the following things:

     *   (a) negligently injures or destroys any part of the waterworks; or